muchomuchacho/unity-banana/README.md

         Vector Action descriptions: , , ,
 ```

-As we can see above the state space is continuous and has 37 dimensions.
+As we can see above the state space is continuous and has `37 dimensions`.
 The
-action space is discrete and has 4 actions available.
+`action space` is `discrete` and has `4 actions` available.

 ## Getting Started